lakshaykamat/obsidian-academic-vault/Semester 4/Computer Network/Unit 1/osi-model/what-is-osi-model.md

 # What is OSI Model
-The OSI Model is like a set of rules that helps computers talk to each other in a standardized way.
-It's organized into seven layers, each handling specific tasks, making sure communication between different devices works smoothly.
+The OSI Model is like a ==set of rules that helps computers talk to each other in a standardized way.== It's organized into seven layers, each handling specific tasks, making sure communication between different devices works smoothly.
 ![](https://media.geeksforgeeks.org/wp-content/uploads/20210220204638/cn1.png)

 ## 7 Layers